This document describes tools for calibrating a Z endstop and for performing adjustments to bed leveling screws.

 Adjusting bed leveling screws using the bed probe

 This is another way to calibrate the bed level using the bed probe.
 To use it you must have a Z probe (BL Touch, Inductive sensor, etc).

-To enable this feature, one would determine the additional nozzle coordinates near the screws and add them to the config file.
+To enable this feature, one would determine the nozzle coordinates such that the Z probe is above the screws, and then add them to the config file.
 For example, it might look like:

 The screw1 is always the reference point for the others, so the system

 assumes that screw1 is in the correct height.
 Always run